 - Next-Generation Sequencing Data Analysis: From Reads to Biology (RNA-Seq, ChiP-Seq, DNA-seq, exome sequencing, targeted resequencing, SNP and indel detection and more)

-- Biostatistics: experiment design, power analysis, estimation of the minimum number of animals required etc.
+- Biostatistics: experiment design, power analysis, estimation of the minimum number of animals required etc. For advanced statistical support we have a consulting agreement with PhD level statistician.

 - Microarray and Proteomics Data Analysis, Integrative analysis of multi-omics data